maliya241/elementary-german-one-project/README.md

 # elementary-german-one-project

-This website was built for a German project.
-The project was an oral presentation that involved us to act like a famous German person; therefore, this website was written in the first-person.
+I built this website to coincide with an oral German presentation.